luizmendez/learning-react-with-dogs/components.md

 -   Gets current location from react context
 -   Checks if the href attribute of the link is internal or complete URL
 -   If the href is internal calls for a history.pushState
--   If the href is a complete URL (mostly external links) sets `window.location` or calls `window.open()` depending on the link's target attribute
+-   If the href is external sets `window.location` or calls `window.open()` depending on the link's target attribute

 ### Showdogs